Abhishek33317/Login-System/README.md

 # Login_System
  Login system in php using xampp sqli database.
-After matching the login details , email and password .
-If everything is correct it will send to the welcome page otherwise it will show login failed
+After matching the login details like email and password .
+If everything is correct,it will send to the welcome page otherwise it will show login failed